 TGac Editor: Please add the following in page 23 related to MLME-START.request primitive:

+6.3.11.2.4 Effect of receipt

+Insert as the second last paragraph:

+If the MLME of a VHT STA receives an MLME-START.request primitive with a BSSBasicVHTMCS_NSSSet parameter containing any unsupported <VHT-MCS, NSS> tuple, the MLME response in the resulting MLME-START.confirm primitive shall contain a ResultCode parameter that is not set to the value SUCCESS.

 TGac Editor: Please apply the following changes to Clause 6.3.11.2.2 in page 22 related to MLME-START.request primitive.
 Note that these changes are in response to “Additional Problem #1”.

 MLME-START.request(